 The pandemic considerably increased the speed of digital innovation, creating a demand for technological initiatives and solutions.
 This has put greater pressure on IT departments to meet this demand, which has led to even more collaboration between IT and line-of-business (LOB) executives.
 Employees who are not part of IT groups — deemed business technologists — are increasingly choosing, developing, and personalizing their own technology.
 This trend gives IT teams more time and resources while giving business users the freedom to be independent and innovative.
 This phenomenon, which is referred to as "IT democratization," has been developing for many years and is now taking center stage.

-According to Gartner, the PC marked the beginning of the IT industry's transition away from centralized infrastructure toward more distributed computing.
+According to Gartner(link is external), the PC marked the beginning of the IT industry's transition away from centralized infrastructure toward more distributed computing.
 Next, the development of corporate customer relationship management (CRM) and enterprise resource planning (ERP) software included business users in the selection of IT.
 Along with that, bring-your-own-device (BYOD) and bring-your-own-apps (BYOA) advancements have given non-technical workers more authority in the mobile age.
 And, today's executives can access massive computer resources without involving IT personnel thanks to cloud technologies.

 Even so, many businesses still have workers manually completing outmoded business processes.
 This is true despite all the systems that have been put in place so far.
 To compete in today’s digital economy, companies should consider adopting low-code application platforms (LCAPs) and other low-code tools so anyone, regardless of technical experience, can create and modify their own IT.
 IT democratization is key for business longevity, and it has several benefits that will accelerate companies in their path to digital innovation.